aivibe-collective/ai-hub-content/README.md

 - Content inventory management
 - Prompt and output logging
-- Content file storage
+- Content file storage and version control
-- Status tracking
+- Status tracking and workflow management
+- User assignment and metadata storage

 ### Web Interface

 The web interface is implemented in `web_view.py`, which provides:

 - Dashboard with content statistics
-- Content inventory browser
+- Content inventory browser with search and filtering
 - Prompt log viewer
 - Generation output viewer
 - Detailed views of content items
+- Content editing with Markdown preview
+- Workflow management interface
+- Image attachment and management
+- Version history and comparison

 ## Source Collection and Documentation Module